What is occupational stress?

 Work context refers to the abstract elements of a job.
 It includes things like job security, the availability of promotions and pay increases, workplace culture, transparent performance evaluation metrics, and the worker's ability to strike a healthy work-life balance.

-Fostering workplaces that minimize employee exposure to work content and work context stress-related hazards limits the likelihood of workers experiencing occupational stress.
-You can minimize those stressors by:
+Fostering workplaces that minimise employee exposure to work content and work context stress-related hazards limits the likelihood of workers experiencing occupational stress.
+You can minimise those stressors by:

 Apportioning workloads responsibly and ensuring employee break time